 One of the earliest cooperative businesses was the Rochdale Equitable Pioneers' Society, founded in England in 1844.
-In the original group were 28 persons, ranging from flannel weavers to shoemakers.
+The original group consisted of 28 people, ranging from flannel weavers to shoemakers.
 They were individual craftsmen or entrepreneurs who came together on Toad Lane to purchase supplies and consumer goods cooperatively.
 The original subscription was one English pound for one share of stock.

 The Rochdale Society took the best ideas developed throughout the history of cooperatives and molded them into one set of good business practices and policies that, 150 years later, evolved into principles of cooperatives.
-These principles distinguished cooperatives from noncooperative businesses.
+These principles distinguished cooperatives from non-cooperative businesses.

 Milton said, "A good principle, not rightly understood, may prove as harmful as a bad principle."

-The Rochdale Policies and Practices were
+The Rochdale Policies and Practices were:

-- Open membership.
+- ◆ Open membership.

 - One man, one vote.

 - Cash trading.

 - Membership education.

 - Political and religious neutrality.

 - No unusual risk assumption.

 - Limited interest on stock.

 - Goods sold at regular retail prices.

-- Limitation on the number of shares owned.
+Limitation on the number of shares owned.

-- Net margins distributed according to patronage.
+Net margins distributed according to patronage.